doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Started with Natural language processing today.
 Learned some basic functions in NLTK and saw some that have  implemented it.
 Also learned some more about K-means algorithm for clustering.

 **Thoughts** : I wonder if I could do something by implementing clustering as well as NLP?🤔

+# 100 Days Of Code - Log

+### Day 85: August 19, 2020

+**Today's Progress**: Wrote a program that classifies the sentiment of book reviews.
+Used Natural language Processing techniques to prepare and process texts, for predicting their sentiment.

+**Thoughts** : Programs like this can be useful for libraries and book vendorsto predict demand based on user reviews.